 As a member of the Dartmouth community:

-I hold myself to the highest standards of learning, teaching, service, and scholarship.
+I hold myself to the highest standards of learning, teaching, and scholarship.
 I will conduct myself with integrity, in all matters.

-As a citizen of this community, I accept several responsibilities:
+As a citizen of this community, I accept several responsibilities.

 I affirm that in the Dartmouth community:

 Fundamental to the principle of independent learning are the requirements of honesty and integrity in the performance of academic assignments, both in the classroom and outside.
 Dartmouth operates on the principle of academic honor, without proctoring of examinations.
-Any student who submits work which is not his or her own, or who commits other acts of academic dishonesty, violates the purposes of the College and is subject to disciplinary actions, up to and including suspension or separation.
+Any student who submits work which is not their own, or who commits other acts of academic dishonesty, violates the purposes of the College and is subject to disciplinary actions, up to and including suspension or separation.

 Freedom of expression and dissent is protected by College regulations.
-Dartmouth College prizes and defends the right of free speech and the freedom of the individual to make his or her own disclosures, while at the same time recognizing that such freedom exists in the context of the law and in responsibility for one's own actions.
+Dartmouth College prizes and defends the right of free speech and the freedom of the individual to make their own disclosures, while at the same time recognizing that such freedom exists in the context of the law and in responsibility for one's own actions.
 The exercise of these rights must not deny the same rights to any other individual.
 The College, therefore, both fosters and protects the rights of individuals to express dissent.